lakshikaa/German-Wizard/family.md

 <h1>Familie</h1>

 <img src="img/stick-figure-family.jpg" style="width:65%;" />

-<h2>Welcome to German Wizard where you can learn and improve your German skills from scratch.</h2>
+<h2> Here you will be able to learn some vocbulary and sentences in relation to family.</h2>
-<p> Scroll down to see an induction into the german language, where you will be able to learn some introductary words and phrases.
-You will also find different activities on each of the pages under each of the different topics given.
+<p> Scroll down to see an watch the video with useful vocabulary and sentences.
+There will be useful tips and notes along the page.
+You will also find different activities.
 Give it a go- you can become a german wizard.</p>
 <p>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/npzGh2GorGQ?rel=0&amp;start=25" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>